 GROSS: Yeah.
 It's malleable.
 Like I was just talking to my oldest friend in the world, and we were trying to piece together our memories of the weekend, you know, of the day John Kennedy was assassinated and the weekend that followed.
 And we were little girls then.
-And I remember us being at her house and she remembered us being at her house.
+And I remembered us being at her house and she remembered us being at my house.
 And when she said we were at your house, I thought oh, yeah.
 I guess we were at my house.
 I can play that memory either way.

 GROSS: And they both feel right to me.

-GROSS: So if I was being interrogated, like if there was a crime that had happened and I was being interrogated, I could give you either story that we were at her house or we were at my house.
+GROSS: So if I was being interrogated, like if there was a crime that had happened then and I was being interrogated, I could give you either story that we were at her house or we were at my house.

 STARR: Yeah.
 Well, I think there are a couple of things.
 First of all, memory isn't the only thing; you're also looking for physical evidence.
 And that's part of the reason the British don't even go for a confession.
-I think confessions are bogus.
+They think confessions are bogus.
 They want physical evidence.
-What the P.E.A.C.E.
-Technique helps you do is find out which part of the story is verifiable and which part isn't.
+What the P.E.A.C.E. technique helps you do is find out which part of the story is verifiable and which part isn't.
 And they take cognizance of the fact.
 You know, they say these gentle things like when you're interviewing somebody it's, you know, I know it's really hard to access memory.
 Or they do these exercises, they did exercises with us and they said OK, think back to having breakfast this morning, what did it smell like?
 What did it look like?
 OK, now move backwards in time from there.
 What did you do before that?
 What did you do before that?
 So rather than put the person on the defensive, they create an open environment in which the person is more likely to reveal things.

 And it was really interesting.
-During his interview with the murderer I watched with the police superintendent from Britain, the murderer never exhibited any of this kind of lie-associated body language that Reid people teach.
+During this interview with the murderer I watched with the police superintendent from Britain, the murderer never exhibited any of this kind of lie-associated body language that Reid people teach.
 He sat there relaxed, you know, his arms down, his knees were not crunched together.
 And if you had watched the video without hearing the audio, you wouldn't think he was lying.
-But it was only based on the content and the repeated goof ups and contradictions that you realize that this was a problem.
+But it was only based on the content and the repeated goof-ups and contradictions that you realize that this was a problem.

-GROSS: So where is the Reid Technique being used and where is this newer P.E.A.C.E.
-Technique being used?
+GROSS: So where is the Reid technique being used and where is this newer P.E.A.C.E. technique being used?

-STARR: Well, the P.E.A.C.E.
-Technique is used in England and Wales, Newfoundland, Denmark and New Zealand, and that's in terms of a national policy.
+STARR: Well, the P.E.A.C.E. technique is used in England and Wales, Newfoundland, Denmark and New Zealand, and that's it in terms of a national policy.
 There are various people in America trying to teach it informally to police departments.
-One problem we have that the British don't have is that British, all the police reports are the home office, so if they make a decision to change policy, they branch out, train people and there they go.
+One problem we have that the British don't have is the British, all the police reports are the home office, so if they make a decision to change policy, they branch out, train people and there they go.
 Whereas, we are completely decentralized, it's police department by police department.
 If you talk to police, some individuals are beginning to embrace P.E.A.C.E.-like techniques, but there's no kind of system-wide approach or am afraid even system-wide discussion.

 STARR: They slam things around.
 They - I mean not even the Reid people advocate that at all.
-You would never see a Reid trained policemen raise his hand to a person.
+You would never see a Reid-trained policemen raise his hand to a person.
 I'll put it this other way; I have never seen a good interrogation on television.
-And it could be because they're boring, you know, they go on for a while and you're asking people open-ended questions, and then you go back and you say well, you know, Mr. Jones, you said you're not in this town, but here's a parking ticket from this town.
+And it could be because they're boring, you know, they go on for a while and you're asking people open-ended questions, and then you go back and you say well, you know, Mr. Jones, you said you were not in this town, but here's a parking ticket from this town.
 Could you explain it?
-And there's a lot of - even when it gets accusatory, there's open-ended questions and that's a lot less dramatic than slamming something down or getting a guy's face or hitting him.
+And there's a lot of - even when it gets accusatory, there's open-ended questions and that's a lot less dramatic than slamming something down or getting in a guy's face or hitting him.

-GROSS: There's one man, Juan Rivera, who was found guilty for a rape, stabbing of a babysitter and then was freed years later after 20 years in prison, when DNA showed that the sperm on the dead woman's body wasn't his.
+GROSS: There's one man, Juan Rivera, who was found guilty for a rape/stabbing of a babysitter and then was freed years later after 20 years in prison, when DNA showed that the sperm on the dead woman's body wasn't his.
 He's suing Reid and Associates, the group that developed the first technique that you were describing.
 Is that unprecedented?